Please Don't Leave Me

 "Please Don't Leave Me" is a song from American singer Pink and the third single taken from her fifth studio album Funhouse.
 It was released on February 16, 2009.
 The song received strong airplay in Australia and New Zealand, as well as being added to the BBC Radio 1 A-List playlist in the UK.
 The music video for "Please Don't Leave Me" was directed by Dave Meyers and was leaked online, along with the single's cover art, before the song's official announcement as a single.
-In the United States, the song managed to reach the Top 20, peaking at 17.
-The song was featured in Suburgatory.
+In the United States, the song managed to reach the top 20, peaking at #17.

 Background

-"Please Don't Leave Me" was co-written by Pink and Max Martin, who handled the production as well, for the track.
+"Please Don't Leave Me" was co-written by Pink and Max Martin, who also handled the track's production.
 It is one of four songs from the album produced by Max Martin, along with the number-one single "So What".
 The song is a mid-tempo track that details a love-hate relationship.
 Pink sings of someone having a bad effect on her, yet not being able to let go of the person.
 She insists during the chorus, "I always say how I don't need you, but it's always gonna come right back to this, please don't leave me."
-The song was one of the first three to be heard and performed from Funhouse, being performed along with "So What" and second single, "Sober", live on Much Music, prior to the album's release.
+The song was one of the first three to be heard and performed from Funhouse, being performed along with "So What" and second single, "Sober", live on Much Music prior to the album's release.